scherermichael-oss/conventional-mergebot/README.md

 # conventional-mergebot

-Squashes and merges your pull requests with a Conventional Commit message.
+Squash and merge your pull requests with a Conventional Commit message.

 ## Getting started